Stock of the Day

 Investors should be bearish about investing in Devon Energy Co. for these reasons:

-• The stock has a price-to-earnings ratio of 8.46, which may indicate that the stock is undervalued, but could also suggest market skepticism about future growth prospects.
+• The company's stock has a relatively low price-to-earnings (P/E) ratio of 6.82, which, while potentially indicating value, may also suggest market skepticism about future growth prospects.

 Could This Cheap Energy Stock With A 7% Dividend Yield Be Right for Your Portfolio?